ollie63395/Project1/README.md

     - **Monster class:** Flamikin, Infernoth, Leviatitan, etc.
     - **Monster stats:** attach, defense, hp, speed, etc.

-- **Battling:**
+- Some example of:
-    - Monsters will be put into teams and go to the vigorous battle field!
+    - **Teams:** Monsters will be put into teams and go to the vigorous battle field!
 Teams will face each other in tournaments until the last one survives!
-    - Battling is done between two teams in a turn based manner, where every "turn" includes an action from both teams.
+    - **Battling:** Battling is done between two teams in a turn based manner, where every "turn" includes an action from both teams.
 In a battle, each team selects one monster to be currently out on the field, while the rest of each team waits to help out.

 *Part of this project is created along with Monash University teaching members